 We went live with the chatbot around 3 weeks after starting the project

 HubBot was a huge success.
 We did not realize that a large part of poor candidate experience is simply the lack of availability or responsiveness from human recruiters.
 A chatbot is 24/7, always on, always available, always immediate with responses.
-We found that in many cases the job applicants wanted crucial job details as a precursor to the application: what is the salary, where is the job based, is the position still accepting applications, did you need prior experience and so on.
-As it turns out, these are not questions that require a human being to answer; the information was standard and the chatbot could handle these inquiries perfectly.
+We found that in many cases the job applicants wanted crucial job details as a precursor to the application: What is the salary, where is the job based, is the position still accepting applications, did you need prior experience and so on.
+As it turns out, these questions do not require a human being to answer; the information was standard and the chatbot could handle these inquiries perfectly.

-We achieved much-improved candidate experience scores on this alone, as well as increase applicant quality (measured by the conversion ratio of applicants-to-interview) and responsiveness to out-of-hours inquiries (64% of inquiries, in our case).
-It also freed up the recruiter to work on other projects aimed at improving candidate experience: better job descriptions, great collaboration in assessment.
+We achieved much-improved candidate experience scores on this alone, as well as an increase in applicant quality (measured by the conversion rate of applicants-to-interview) and responsiveness to out-of-hours inquiries (64% of inquiries, in our case).
+It also freed up the recruiter to work on other projects aimed at improving candidate experience: Better job descriptions, great collaboration in assessment.

 Overall, HubBot was a tremendous success.
-We’re delighted with it and we’re actively looking now for other areas in which we can deploy the jobpal technology.
+We’re delighted with it and we’re actively looking now for other areas in which we can deploy jobpal's technology.

 T-System's Chatbot "KATY" – and further projects with Deutsche Telekom